Interactive Video Tutorial

 Press Done.
 You will now see that an icon with the label Redcurrants has been added to the video:

-A blue dot has also been added to the timeline below the video, to indicate that an interaction is available at this point in the video:
+A white dot has also been added to the timeline below the video, to indicate that an interaction is available at this point in the video:

 Play the video to make sure the interaction is visible at the correct time.